DataFire/Integrations/integrations/generated/google_storagetransfer/README.md

   * objectsFailedToDeleteFromSink `string`: Objects that failed to be deleted from the data sink.
   * objectsFoundFromSource `string`: Objects found in the data source that are scheduled to be transferred,
   * objectsFoundOnlyFromSink `string`: Objects found only in the data sink that are scheduled to be deleted.
-  * objectsFromSourceFailed `string`: Objects in the data source that failed during the transfer.
+  * objectsFromSourceFailed `string`: Objects in the data source that failed to be transferred or that failed
   * objectsFromSourceSkippedBySync `string`: Objects in the data source that are not transferred because they already

 ### TransferJob